octokit/octokit.js/README.md

     followRedirects: false, // default: true; there's currently an issue with non-get redirects, so allow ability to disable follow-redirects
     timeout: 5000
 });

+// TODO: optional authentication here depending on desired endpoints.
+See below in README.

 github.users.getFollowingForUser({
     // optional:
     // headers: {